1m5/1m5-java/README.md

 When an HTTPS clearnet site gets blocked that has an associated Tor hidden service, that Tor hidden service will be used.
 All other routing remains unchanged.

 * Web: will attempt to use Tor.
 If fails and an associated Tor hidden service is available, that hidden services will be used.
 If no Tor hidden service is associated with the site, other peers will be used to assist.
 Expect latencies of 500 milliseconds to 2 seconds.

 #### HIGH - MANCON 3
 Tor hidden services that have been blocked or taken down but have an associated I2P eep site, that I2P eep site will be accessed.

-Default sensitivity in Envelope.
+Default manCon in Envelope.

 * Web: will use an I2P peer that has access to Tor to make the request.
 Expect latencies of 1-4 seconds.

 #### VERYHIGH - MANCON 2
 I2P eep sites getting attacked/targeted.
 Use 1M5 mainly with I2P with high delays.
 Only able to access information directly via I2P using a decentralized content distribution network, e.g. Inkrypt.

 * Web: will use an I2P peer with random delays that has access to Tor to make the request.
 Expect latencies of 2-3 minutes.
 * P2P: direct comms with I2P but with random delays.
 Expect latencies of 2-90 seconds.